 The comic book community is a toxic place.

 We all know this to be true.
-The die hard “fanboys” with their many times racist, sexist, backwards ways create a barrier that many don’t want to breach.
+The die-hard “fanboys” with their many times racist, sexist, backward ways create a barrier that many don’t want to breach.
 This bullshit battle between two of the longest running companies is part of that.

-These pathetic battles across the internet where one person calls the other a “Brainless DC/Marvel Fanboy” because they happen to like Man of Steel but maybe didn’t really care for Civil War or vice versa, continue to perpetrate this idea that comic fans are all angry sad inviduals that bash on others who think differently than them.
+These pathetic battles across the internet where one person calls the other a “Brainless DC/Marvel Fanboy” because they happen to like Man of Steel but maybe didn’t really care for Civil War or vice versa, continue to perpetuate this idea that comic fans are all angry sad individuals that bash on others who think differently than them.

 Not everyone thinks that of course, and most don’t even think it’s all of us.

 But enough people continue to help perpetuate this idea that one side is better than the other, or only these people can be true fans, or that women shouldn’t be reading, or that characters should all be straight white males, etc that to a lot of the outside world it’s a community they want no part of.

 Hell, there are times even as a lifelong comic book fan and reader that I don’t want to be part of the community.
 Going to certain websites and seeing the utterly disgusting, toxic and negativity fueled chat room conversations is enough to make me close my browser and go do something non-comics related.